isomerpages/isomerpages-isomergovsg/_resources/4b-navbar-and-footer-changing-content.md

 layout: leftnav-page-content
 title: Changing text for your navbar
 permalink: /navbar-and-footer/changing-content/
-breadcrumb: Navbar and footer - Changing text
+breadcrumb: Navbar and Footer - Changing text
 collection_name: resources
-second_nav_title: "Navbar and footer"
+second_nav_title: "Navbar and Footer"
 ---
 #### **Step-by-step guide to change text for your navbar**
 ![Changing text for your navbar](/images/resources/changing-content-for-your-navigation-bar.gif)